ggleblanc2/bowling-scoreboard/README.md

     [20, 37, 46, 74, 93, 102, 132, 162, 192, 216]

 As you can see, if you're good enough to throw strikes, your score can add up.
 The maximum score, 12 strikes in a row, is 300.

+## View

+I created four view classes, `BowlingScoreboardFrame`, `DrawingPanel`, `AddBowlersDialog`, and `LogicalRectangles`.

+The `BowlingScoreboardFrame` class creates and displays the `JFrame`.
+The `JFrame` uses a default `BorderLayout`.
+I placed an instance of the `DrawingPanel` class in the center of the `BorderLayout`.  i created a control `JPanel` to hold the `JButtons`.
+I placed an instance of the control `JPanel` at the bottom of the `BorderLayout`.

+The control `JPanel` uses a `BoxLayout` to hold three `JPanels`.
+The top `JPanel` holds the "Add Bowlers" `JButton`.
+The middle `JPanel` holds the scoring `JButtons`.
+The bottom `JPanel` holds the "Reset Scoreboard" `JButton`.
+All three inner `JPanels` use a `FlowLayout`.

+You can create a nice looking GUI by using multiple nested `JPanels`.

+The `BowlingScoreboardFrame` class has methods to enable and disable various `JButtons`.
+This helps keep the user from accidently (or deliberately) left-clicking the wrong `JButton`.
+This helps minimize the amount of error checking that the GUI has to perform.
+There's also a method tto repaint the `DrawingPanel` instance.

+The `DrawingPanel` class extends a `JPanel` to create a drawing panel.

+The only time you should extend a Swing component, or any java class, is when you want to override one or more class methods.
+In the `DrawwingPanel` class, we override the `paintComponent` method to draw or paint the bowling scoreboard.

+I definitely did not code this entire class at one time.
+I coded a little at a time and tested a lot of times.
+The class wasan't designed.
+It grew as I needed it to grow.
+And yes, the final result is a brittle mess.
+It works, but that's the only nice thing i can say about the drawing code.

+The `AddBowlerDialog` is a `JDialog`.
+The inner `JPanel` uses a `GridBagLayout` to create a form.
+I get the maximum number of bowlers from the `BowlingScoreboardModel` class to generate the same number of name and handicap `JTextFields`.
+There's not much error checking in the dialog.
+I do tie the enter key to the "OK" `JButton` to make it easier for the user to fill out the form.

+The `LogicalRectangles` class came about while I coded the `DrawingPanel` class.
+I needed to be able to draw the marks and scores as the game progressed, so I decided to use `java.awt.Rectangle` instances to hold the logical rectangles that make up the name, mark, and score boxes.
+I'd originally put these logical rectangles in the `DrawingPanel` class but the `DrawingPanel` class got so large, I decided to create a separate class for the logical rectangles.
+Even though the logical rectangles are a model for the `DrawingPanel` class, I decided that the class was still part of the view, and not the application model.